fr33m0nk/clj-bucket4j/README.md

 ;; do polling in infinite loop
 (while true
   ;; Consume a token from the token bucket.
-  ;; If a token is not available this method will block until the refill adds one to the bucket.
+  ;; If a token is not available this function will block until the refill adds one to the bucket.
   (b4j/block-and-consume bucket 1)

   (swap! exchange-rate #(identity %2) (poll-exchange-rate)))